-The selection of this aoption allows you to initiate an I/O request and to have control returned before the completion of the I/O. The IOWAIT intrinsic must be called after each I/O request to confirm the completion of the I/O. Also, multirecord access is not available.
+The selection of this aoption allows you to initiate an I/O request and to have control returned before the completion of the I/O. The IOWAIT intrinsic must be called after each I/O request to confirm the completion of the I/O. The No-Wait I/O aoption implies the NOBUF aoption; if you do not specify NOBUF, the file system does it for you.
+Also, multirecord access is not available.
 This option is not available if the file is located on a remote computer.

-You must be running in Privileged Mode to select No-Wait I/O and NOBUF.
+You must be running in Privileged Mode to use No-Wait I/O and NOBUF.